 Growing Conditions and General Care

-Othonnas have a variable range of habitats, some grow in very hot arid regions, but they avoid the intense desiccating rays of the north and west sun, growing between rocks in southern slopes.
+Othonnas have a variable range of habitats; some grow in very hot, arid regions, but they avoid the intense, desiccating rays of the north and west sun, instead growing between rocks on southern slopes.
 On the contrary, a few species grow in direct sunlight in arid situations that become very hot and dry and saturated for a few weeks during their growing period.
-All Othonnas grow in very open situations with plenty of free air circulation.
+All Othonnas thrive in very open situations with ample free air circulation.

-The fleshy leaves and daisy-like flowers make Othonnas excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.
+The fleshy leaves and daisy-like flowers make Othonnas excellent choices for a desert or rock garden (where hardy) or for indoor use as houseplants or greenhouse specimens.

-Othonnas tend to be fairly hardy, but as Othonna cacalioides, some can be extremely difficult to grow in cultivation.
-Keep them in flat pots if you do not give them the right conditions and space to develop the radicular system.
+Othonnas tend to be pretty hardy, but as Othonna cacalioides, some can be extremely difficult to grow in cultivation.
+Keep them in flat pots if you do not provide them with the right conditions and space to develop a well-established root system.
 In summer, protect plants from direct sunlight.
-They like to be moist, fresh and have plenty of light in the growing season.
-They do not like temperatures below 50 °F (10 °C).
+They prefer to be moist, fresh, and receive plenty of light during the growing season.
+They do not like temperatures below 50°F (10°C).

 In the warmer months, Othonnas go into their dormancy period.
-Stop watering, and place them in a shaded, cooler area, away from direct sunlight, relatively dry, and with good air circulation.
+Stop watering and place them in a shaded, cooler area, away from direct sunlight, in a relatively dry location, and with good air circulation.
 When nights cool down in the fall, the plants may start growing on their own, but a good soaking will help them to leaf out.

-A typical succulent soil mix should be suitable for growing Othonnas, but additional drainage material would be recommended.
+A typical succulent soil mix should be suitable for growing Othonnas, but adding additional drainage material is recommended.

 Propagation

-Start seed in spring at 64 to 70 °F (18 to 21 °C).
+Start seeds in spring at 64°F to 70°F (18°C to 21°C).
 Plants can also be propagated from basal or semi-ripe cuttings in late summer using bottom heat.

 Links